Frequently Asked Questions

 Our medical record is kept electronically, so that whichever doctor or nurse you see, can find what they need to know to help you manage your health.
 Results of blood and xray tests are sent to the Practice electronically, so they can be added accurately to the file.
 Many specialist letters are now also sent this way, as are hospital discharge summaries.
 Paper letters are scanned so they can be stored electronically too.

 We would like to improve our service.
-If you have had any problems with our care, our after-hours emergency cover, the hospital or our specialist colleagues or wish to comment on any other matter, please contact us.
+If you have had any problems with our care, our after-hours emergency cover, colleagues or wish to comment on any other matter, please contact us.

 The Managing Partner